z3d6380/pfSense-pkg-DNSleaktest/README.md

 A DNS Leaktest package I made for pfSense Project.

 ## Installation
+Download the `.pkg` file from the most recent release to your pfSense box via `scp`, then run the `pkg add {package-file-name}.pkg` command via `ssh`.

-Currently, this feature is not being considered by Netgate for addition into the pfSense package repo, but I will provide installation instructions for those wishing to install from my repo.
+Currently, this feature is not being considered by Netgate for addition into the pfSense package repo.

 More info on why it isn't currently being considered by Netgate: